Introducing our thought leaders

 We invite you to be guided by our thought leaders through the varied topics, learnings and discussions involving energy evaluation.

-The development of EEAP has been guided by an Organising Committee: Kevin Cooney, Phil Degens, Charles Michaelis, Li Pengcheng, Michael Reid, Nina Campbell, Melanie Slade and Edward Vine.
+The development of EEAP has been guided by an Organising Committee: Kevin Cooney, Phil Degens, Charles Michaelis, Li Pengcheng, Nina Campbell, Melanie Slade and Edward Vine.

 Charles MichaelisBOARD MEMBER